 Getting Around Denver

-Many of Denver's historic sites can be found downtown, making them easy to reach on foot.
-Just make sure to wear comfy shoes and dress in layers (especially during the spring and fall).
+Many of Denver's museums and shopping areas sit within close proximity to the downtown area, making them easy to reach on foot.
+Just make sure to wear comfy shoes and dress in layers in preparation for the weather's occasional fickleness (especially during the spring and fall).

 Biking is popular in Denver, in part thanks to the miles of dedicated bike paths.
 Case in point: You can follow a 15-mile paved path that runs from Cherry Creek State Park to Cuernavaca Park.
 You can rent from any number of local bike shops, or do as the locals do and pick up a bike from the city's bike-share program, Denver Bcycle.
 Several of the best Denver tours also use bikes to get around.

 Denver's light rail system, managed by the Regional Transportation District, features nine lines that service 53 stations across downtown Denver and its suburbs.
 Trains run every day starting just before 4 a.m. and continuing until around 2 a.m., although schedules vary by route.
 Fares depend on how far you travel – the city is divided into several zones, with Rail Fare Zone A marking the city center and Rail Fare Zone C the outskirts.